Multistability for a Reduced Nematic Liquid Crystal Model in the Exterior of 2D Polygons: The limit

 In Theorem 1 of \cite{Bronsard2016minimizers}, as $\lambda\to 0$, the solution of \eqref{Euler_Lagrange} converges to the unique solution of \eqref{zero_euler} below, with Dirichlet boundary conditions.

-In other words, we need only solve boundary-value problems for the Laplace equation for $\Pvec$ on $E^C_K$, in this limit.
-This problem is explicitly solvable and in the following sections, we exploit the symmetries of the Laplace equation, the symmetries of the polygon and boundary conditions to beautifully illustrate how the limiting profile depends on $K$ - the number of polygon edges, and $\gamma^*$ - the director angle at infinity.
+In other words, the limiting problem is a boundary-value problem for the Laplace equation for $\Pvec$ on $E^C_K$, in the $\lambda \to 0$ limit.
+This problem is explicitly solvable and in the following sections, we exploit the symmetries of the Laplace equation, the symmetries of the polygon and boundary conditions to illustrate how the limiting profile depends on $K$ - the number of polygon edges, and $\gamma^*$ - the director angle at infinity.
 In fact, these two parameters tune the existence, location and dimensionality of defects in this limit, amenable to experimental verification in due course.